Margaret Sparrow: Views

 In 2015, Sparrow stated that New Zealand's abortion law was out of date and should be reformed:

 Our [abortion] law is so old, it’s creaking at the seams ...
 It was devised at a time when only surgical options were there, people didn’t even dream of having a medical abortion pill you could take.

 She is also critical of the way the current abortion system forces women to claim they need abortions on the grounds of a danger to mental health:

 You have to have grounds for an abortion, and in New Zealand 98 per cent of the grounds are mental health, which I think is an absolute farce.
 It’s just ticking boxes, and just putting people into categories, and just pretending that… having an abortion will be for the sake of your mental health.
 Well, I think that’s all just barriers that are put up.

 Honours and awards

 In the 1987 Queen's Birthday Honours, Sparrow was appointed a Member of the Order of the British Empire, for services to medicine and the community, and in 1993 she was awarded the New Zealand Suffrage Centennial Medal.
 In the 2002 Queen's Birthday and Golden Jubilee Honours, she was appointed a Distinguished Companion of the New Zealand Order of Merit, for services to medicine and the community, and in 2009 she accepted redesignation as a Dame Companion of the New Zealand Order of Merit following the restoration of titular honours by the New Zealand government.

-The family planning clinic in Wellington is named after Sparrow.
+The Sexual wellbeing clinic in Wellington is named after Sparrow.
 Sparrow was a keen collector of contraceptive devices, which were later donated to the Museum of New Zealand Te Papa Tongarewa.
 In 2015–16, Te Papa used them as the core of an exhibition on contraception.